chimbosonic/blog/src/posts/rust-learnings-and-journey.md

 ## Rewriting My Skills: A Personal Journey Toward Better Engineering

-In September 2021, I changed my career, I went from the world of Cyber Security to Software Engineering and System Design.
+In September 2021, I changed my career, I went from the world of Cybersecurity to Software Engineering and System Design.
 Not long after, I was promoted to a Principal Engineer role which I felt ready for due to my extensive background in designing, building and deploying complex, resilient systems and my ability to take the lead in these types of projects.

 I quickly learned that my software skills were really quite superficial.
-I had spent most of my career up to that point learning to find vulnerabilities in other people's code and the ins and outs of memory buffers but I never had to write quality code myself.
+I had spent most of my career up to that point learning to find vulnerabilities in other people's code and the ins and outs of memory buffers, but I never had to write quality code myself.

 In my new role, this started to bother me quite a bit, I couldn't always explain why the code was not right even though my instinct said there was something wrong, and for the first time in a long time, senior engineers on my teams would confuse me.
-It was a new challenge and I was really up for it.
+It was a new challenge, and I was really up for it.

 ## The start